 Whether through hi-tech interactive environments, stage performances or one-to-one dialogues, our goal is to create and showcase the rich engagements we need for our collective mental health.

-Founded in Sydney in 2016, The Big Anxiety comes to cultural spaces throughout Melbourne, RMIT University and venues throughout the Yarra Ranges in 2022.
+Founded in Sydney in 2016, The Big Anxiety comes to cultural spaces throughout Melbourne CBD, RMIT University and venues in the Yarra Ranges in 2022.

-Co-directed by Renata Kokanovic and Jill Bennett, our Melbourne 2022 program highlights include the festival’s Awkward Conversations program – one-to-one conversations designed to break down the barriers to good conversation about mental health, a showcase of Creative Media tools for Mental Health at ACMI; an Australian world-first Virtual Reality experience for suicide prevention and mood change at Warburton; a large scale work at Fed Square by Australian-American multimedia artist Anita Glesta; performances and a Speaker Series co-presented with The Wheeler Centre at RMIT’s stunning art deco theatre on Swanston Street, The Capitol; and Trauma, Knowledge & Feeling: New Kinds of Archives, a series of exhibitions throughout RMIT University’s gallery spaces exploring and imagining new ways to communicate and record the affective and ongoing dimensions of trauma.
+Our Naarm 2022 program highlights include a Two-day experiential Forum at Storey Hall, the festival’s Awkward Conversations program – one-to-one conversations designed to break down the barriers to good conversation about mental health, a showcase of Creative Media tools for Mental Health at ACMI; an Australian world-first Virtual Reality experience for suicide prevention and mood change at Warburton; a large-screen work at Federation Square by Australian-American multimedia artist Anita Glesta; performances and a Speaker Series co-presented with The Wheeler Centre at RMIT’s stunning art deco theatre on Swanston Street, The Capitol; and Archives of Feeling, an exhibition that spans two of RMIT University’s gallery spaces and explores and imagines new ways to communicate and record the affective and ongoing dimensions of trauma.
 A Children’s Sensorium, aimed at improving the health and wellbeing of young children through contemporary art practices that activate the senses, will also take place at RMIT’s Design Hub Gallery.
-The artistic program will also extend to locations across Yarra Ranges (including Yarra Ranges Regional Museum), Footscray Community Arts Centre, JOLT Arts, and Frankston Arts Centre.
+The artistic program will also extend to locations across Yarra Ranges (including Yarra Ranges Regional Museum), to Footscray Community Arts Centre, JOLT Arts, and Frankston Arts Centre.